bearadamsj/multi-agent-with-obstacle-avoidance/README.md

 - In this project, a method of combining second- order formation control with path planning is introduced.
 - It uses adjacency matrix to generate the system equation
 - Artificial potential field has been used for path planning
-- Paper been used are in the file list
+- Project report can be found in the file list